-Table 10 lists landfall probabilities for the 2013 hurricane season for different TC categories for the entire U.S. coastline, the Gulf Coast and the East Coast including the Florida peninsula.
+Table 10 lists landfall probabilities for the 2015 hurricane season for different TC categories for the entire U.S. coastline, the Gulf Coast and the East Coast including the Florida peninsula.
 We also issue probabilities for various islands and landmasses in the Caribbean and in Central America.
-Note that Atlantic basin NTC activity in 2013 is expected to be well above its long-term average of 100, and therefore, landfall probabilities are well above their long-term average.
+Note that Atlantic basin NTC activity in 2015 is expected to be well below its long-term average of 100, and therefore, landfall probabilities are well below their long-term average.